dikeboy/dhaspject/README.md

     aopType("debug")  // aop type, debug: debug mode, default: always use, close: unuse moduleType(1)  //App module need to be 1,  other library need to be 2, }

 `dependencies{
 ...
 implementation 'org.aspectj:aspectjrt:1.8.9'
 }`

-api_log: build.gradle( the aop module, you can modify the name by yourself)
+api_log( aop module): build.gradle( the aop module, you can modify the name by yourself)

     apply plugin: "com.dhaspject"
     laop{